liam-pinson/Notes-Vault-API/README.md

 ## How to Run

+## Pre-requisite: Download the zip and unpackage or clone the repository and open up the directory via terminal.

 ### Option 1 — Docker (Recommended, no Python required)

 No additional configuration needed — the database path is set automatically via Docker Compose.